 Under normal operating conditions the battery performs as any lead acid battery, storing energy from the charging system and supplying it when the charging system is off.
 Under normal operation the LED is OFF.

 Abnormal Operation

-A battery fault in flight indicates the following conditions and recommended actions.
+A battery fault in flight is categorized as ABNORMAL and the following conditions and actions then apply.